viepovsky/Car-Service-Garage-Backend/README.md

 Next, I will develop an ADMIN view for the application, which will allow administrators to add new garage locations and update the current status of customer cars during repairs and services.
 In addition, the view will enable administrators to manage customer accounts and their associated cars, allowing them to make changes at the customer's request.

-Additionally, I will implement endpoint security, as currently only the frontend is secured.
+~~Additionally, I will implement endpoint security, as currently only the frontend is secured.~~ ✅ Done.

 ## Database schema and test coverage: